DAL2611/GB-760-Project/Final_version/README.md

 Finally, the files of milestone 3 (M3) are about upgrading our code to use Kafka as a streaming message queue.

-The detailed running code information is as follows:
+The detailed running code instruction is as follows:

 In word_count.py, we need to type "python word_count.py --like (an example here, it can be a word or a phrase)".